chucktilbury/plang/README.md

 This is the repository for the **Plang** language.
 The **Plang** language is a mixture of several languages, including C and Python.
 It is a simple translator that accepts **Plang** and translates it to C. Some other iteration of the language may use LLVM to generate code.
 This will never be an interpreted language system.

 ## Why?
 The reasons for implementing **Plang** are very simple.
 I love programming languages and I love writing code.
 I have always wanted to create a language from scratch and then write a bunch of code in it.
-I have made numerous attempts, and as of Febuary 2021, this is the latest one.
+I have made numerous attempts, and as of February 2021, this is the latest one.

 ## Goals
 * **Plang** is object oriented.
 Only classes are used to implement functionality.